jaekwon/ephesus/ARK_OF_THE_COVENANT.md

 ## Freemasonry and Boaz and Jachin

-It is will understood that the two pillars represent Boaz and Jachin.
+It is well understood that the two pillars represent Boaz and Jachin.
 Sometimes you only see the letters B, and J associated with these columns, because it is meant to be hidden.